 The study on Max Ernst involved a multi-analytical non-invasive investigation of six oil paintings in the Peggy Guggenheim Collection: The Kiss (Le Baiser), 1927; Zoomorphic Couple (Couple zoomorphe), 1933; Garden Airplane Trap (Jardin gobe avions) 1935–36; The Entire City (La Ville entière), 1936–37; Attirement of the Bride (La Toilette de la mariée), 1940; The Antipope, December 1941–March 1942.

 The research focused on studying the artist’s palette, identifying previous restoration treatments, and evaluating the overall state of conservation of the paintings mentioned above.
-The study covered a broad range of techniques, such as frottage, grattage and decalcomania, that Ernst employed between 1927 and 1941.
-Findings offered a broad overview of Ernst’s materials and more information on the evolution of his pictorial technique.
+The study covered a broad range of techniques—such as frottage, grattage and decalcomania—that Ernst employed between 1927 and 1941.
+The findings offered a broad overview of Ernst’s materials and more information on the evolution of his pictorial technique.
 The research was carried out in collaboration with CNR-ICMATE, Padova, and ICCOM-CNR, Pisa.

 The multi-analytical approach involved portable instruments, such as External Reflection Fourier Transform Infrared Spectroscopy (ER-FT-IR), X-Ray Fluorescence spectrometry (XRF), Raman spectroscopy and Vis-NIR multispectral imaging.
-The investigation revealed Ernst’s freedom and evolution in the use of materials (traditional and/or new synthetic products).
-Information on preparatory drawings and pentimenta were acquired, in some cases through the Vis-IR multispectral imaging.
-Moreover, analysis showed some deterioration products, such as metal carboxylates and oxalates.
+The investigation revealed the evolution of Ernst’s materials and his free use of them (traditional and/or new synthetic products).
+Information on preparatory drawings and pentimenta was also gained, in some cases through the Vis-IR multispectral imaging.
+Moreover, analysis showed some instances of deterioration, such as metal carboxylates and oxalates.

 The study proved that an integrated diagnostic approach based on non-destructive techniques is appropriate and suitable to obtain a good knowledge of modern oil paintings.